NSSAC/SIMBA_store/README.md

 ## CoPe examples ##

 - Storm inundation data: collected from Box; initial data for BI internal purposes.
 CSV files.
 - Road network data: DB data generated as initial data through small pipeline.
-Files on locaal disk.
+Files on local disk.
 - POI data: initial data generated as query against DB.
 CSV and JSON files on disk.
 - River/road crossing data: data generated as spatial query of road data (in DB) against external creek/river data (found by Dawen).
 Only for VA.
 Files on disk.
 - Population data for ESVA+: data from the detailed population pipeline.
 CSV files on disk.